webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### [Alternators](/orientation/propulsion/#Alternators)

 Energy Storage is replenished the quickest by running the engine.
 Two 5 kW American Power HPI-185-EXT alternators provides up to 185 A at 28 V (each) to the House Bank.
-You should see at least 5-6 kW of power at a high idle of around 1,200 Engine RPM.
+You should see at least 5 kW of power at a high idle of around 1,300 Engine RPM.
 Output starts high and slowly diminishes as the alternators heat up.
 It takes 4 to 6 hours to fully charge a completely drained House Bank.
 The alternators have networked alternator regulators.
-40 minutes of battery charging at anchor will increase SOC around 10%.
+45 minutes of battery charging at anchor will increase SOC around 10%.
+Typically the engine should be used to recharge the batteries when they reach 45% SOC.
+The engine should be run roughly 30 minutes.
+It's enough time for engine to reach operating temperature and bring SOC over 50%.

 The 185 HPI has 8 pole pairs.

-We plan on an average of 2 kWh (20 minutes) per day of energy production from the engine.
-Generally 3-4 hours of engine running per week is sufficient to keep charged.
+We plan on an average of 2 kWh (25 minutes) per day of energy production from the engine.
+Generally 3-4 hours of engine running (12-20 kWh) per week is sufficient to keep charged.
+1 liter of fuel makes 2.5-3 kWh.
+At $2/liter it's $0.67-0.80 kWh plus another $1 per kWh in engine depreciation.

 ### Solar Array Charging